-Basically, what you want to look for in your Google AdWords Account, are products/brands/categories that perform not good enough in comparing to their costs, or have a lot of conversions plus a high conversion value and therefore a good ROAS.
+What you want to look for in your Google AdWords Account, are products/brands/categories that perform not good enough in comparison to their costs, or have a lot of conversions plus a high conversion value and therefore a good ROAS.
 So, first of all, you have to ask yourself two important things:

 - How much is a conversion worth?

-- How do you define if a product is a top seller in your individual case?
+- How do you define if a product is a top seller in your case?